TheResonanceTeam/TrollAppsTV/README.md

 <h6 align="center">An App Store alternative built for tvOS.</h6>

 # What is TrollAppsTV?
 TrollAppsTV is an alternative to the tvOS App Store for TrollStore-tvOS users.
-TrollAppsTV allows users to download apps from repositories and install them directly in TrollStore. **TrollApps works on tvOS 14.0 beta 1 and up; make sure to be on the latest version of TrollStore.**
+TrollAppsTV allows users to download apps from repositories and install them directly in TrollStore. **TrollApps works on all tvOS versions that TrollStore-tvOS works on, including tvOS 18 beta with palera1n; make sure to be on the latest version of TrollStore.**

 # Requirements
 You must have TrollStore-tvOS installed on your AppleTV either through misaka, TrollHelper, or any other methods such as using palera1n.
 You must also have schema URLs enabled via TrollStore.